-Cornelia is responsible for privacy and digital policies in the EU with a focus on strategic campaigns and engagements.
-She leads a team working on corporate affairs and policy matters, including institutional relations, the Digital Single Market and market regulation, privacy and human rights, energy and accessibility policies.
+Cornelia is responsible for AI, privacy and regulatory policies in the EU with a focus on digital transformation and ethical implications.
+She leads a team working on corporate and regulatory affairs, including competition, telecom and content policies.
 She has long standing experience in Information Society & Internet policies at European level and speaks regularly at regional and international conferences.
-Previously, Cornelia was Head of Legal Department and Senior Legal Advisor at BEUC, the European Consumer Organisation, driving the policy agenda for consumers’ digital life with a focus on intellectual property, data protection and e-commerce.
+Previously, Cornelia was Senior Legal Advisor at BEUC, the European Consumer Organisation, heading up the legal department and driving the policy agenda for consumers’ digital life with a focus on intellectual property, data protection and e-commerce.
 She has also gained experience in a top 10 law firm in the fields of competition law and regulatory affairs and in a German organisation focusing on the freedom of services and labour law.
 She started her professional career in the European Parliament as a political advisor to an MEP in 1997.
 Cornelia is a qualified German lawyer, and holds a master’s degree in information technology and telecommunication laws.
 She studied law at the Universities of Passau, Porto (Portugal), Hamburg and Strathclyde (UK).